cx-language/cx/docs/book/pointers.md

 # Pointers

-Pointers in Delta, written `T*`, are almost like in C and C++, except that they can't be null by default.
+Pointers, written `T*`, are used to refer to other objects in memory.

+Delta pointers are more like C++ references than C/C++ pointers: every operation on a pointer operates on the pointed-to value, except reassignment.
+Reassigning a pointer changes what the pointer points to.

+Additionally, Delta pointers cannot be null by default.
 To create nullable pointers, the pointer type has to be marked as [nullable](nullable-types.html).

 To form a pointer, the `&` operator can be used.
 To dereference a pointer, the `*` operator can be used.

-Comparing pointers always compares to pointed-to objects.
+Comparing pointers also compares to pointed-to objects.
 To compare the memory addresses, the reference equality operators `===` and `!==` can be used.

 ```cs